Below you will find the current Hygiene and Infectious Disease Concept, valid at Leipzig University until 31 May 2023.

-- Notices displayed in the entrance areas of University buildings will draw attention to the general hygiene rules, the “3G” rule and social distancing requirements.
+- Notices displayed in the entrance areas of University buildings will draw attention to the general hygiene rules and social distancing recommendations.

-- The Department of Construction and Technical Services is responsible for ensuring that posters with the hygiene rules, and hand sanitiser dispensers, are distributed in the relevant entrance areas.
+- The Department of Construction and Technical Services is responsible for the distribution and removal of posters with the hygiene rules, and hand sanitiser dispensers, in the relevant entrance areas.

 c) Social distancing rules

-- Basic rule: people must practise social distancing, keep at least 1.5 metres away from others.
+- Basic rule: social distancing is recommended, with people keeping approximately 1.5 metres away from others.

-- Where it is not possible to maintain this minimum distance, alternative protective measures must be taken.
+- Where it is not possible to maintain this minimum distance, alternative protective measures may be taken.
 Here, technical solutions (such as partition walls) take priority over organisational and personal protective measures.

 - The individual facilities are responsible for the procurement and use of technical protective measures.

-- All occupants, with the exception of the driver, must wear respirators when sharing vehicles for work purposes.
+- It is recommended that all occupants, with the exception of the driver, wear respirators (FFP2) when sharing vehicles for work purposes.

 d) Rules on using rooms